sksamuel/tribune/README.md

 ```

 ### Ktor Integration

-Tribune provides Ktor integration through the additional `tribune-ktor` module.
-Add this to your build
-and `withParsedInput`
-becomes available inside your Ktor routes.
-This method retrieves the request object as an instance of the parser input
-type,
-and then passes it to the parser.
-If any errors are returned, a handler is invoked to return a 400, otherwise the given
-function is invoked with the parse result.

 In the following example, we parse input using the `isbnParser` which requires 10 or 13 digit ISBN codes, and 13 digit
 codes must start with a 9.